Title I, Part C: The Education of Migratory Children

 Title I, Part C Migrant Education Program (MEP) of the No Child Left Behind Act of 2001 supports high quality education programs for migratory children (ages 3-21) and helps ensure that migratory children who move among the states are not penalized in any manner by disparities among states in curriculum, graduation requirements, or state academic content and student academic achievement standards.
 The MEP is designed to help migratory children overcome educational disruption, cultural and language barriers, social isolation, various health-related problems, and other factors that inhibit the ability of such children to do well in school, and to prepare such children to make a successful transition to postsecondary education or employment.

-- View Migrant Asset Resources and Services to find community resources for migrant families within each region.
+- View the Migrant Asset Mapping to find community resources for migrant families within each region.
 Do you know of more resources in your community?
-Click HERE to submit additional community resources to be included in the next update.
+CLICK HERE to submit additional community resources to be included in the next update.

 - The Migrant Resource Packet is a tool for all school personnel to understand the purpose, structure, staff, services, and mission/vision of Indiana's migrant education program.

 - ID&R Field Specialist Staff Information View the biographies of the migrant field specialists for each region.

 - View the Migrant Resource Center Brochure (English & Spanish) and Migrant Regional Contact Info for all Migrant Regional Service Centers and their staff, including the Identification and Recruitment Field Specialist assigned to each region.